 Monday - Friday, 8 a.m. - 4:30 p.m.

-All filings and payments must be received at least 30 minutes prior to close of business.
+All financial transactions must be completed 30 minutes prior to close of business.

 All filings must be in triplicate, otherwise each copy made by the court is $1 per page (see copy request fees).